5 ways to refresh your guest bedroom for the festive season

 And, while you might have already laid out big plans for the communal areas like the kitchen and lounge, there are some spots you may tend to overlook such as the guest bedroom.

 This additional space in your home is perfect for hosting friends and family overnight during the holidays.
-But, if your guest room hasn’t been used much this year, you may feel it’s due a refresh.
-To help you do this, we’ve rounded up our top five tips for getting your guest bedroom ready for the busy party season.
+But, if your guest room hasn’t been used much this year, you may feel it’s due a refresh and be on the hunt for the perfect Sleep Number Bed Alternative to help get the ball rolling with this.
+To help you out even further, we’ve rounded up our top five tips for getting your guest bedroom ready for the busy party season.

 Get your bedding winter-ready